bneron/grep_vcf/README.md

 # grep_vcf

 grep_vcf - filter vcf to keep lines that match positions given in reference file.

 <pre>
+grep_vcf - filter vcf to keep lines that match positions given in reference file.

 positional arguments:
   positions      The text file with the positions looking for in vcf file.
+It
-                 It must be a tsv file (https://en.wikipedia.org/wiki/Tab-separated_values) where position are in first column.
+                 must be a tsv file (https://en.wikipedia.org/wiki/Tab-separated_values).
+                 Where position are in first column.
                  Lines starting with '#' are considering as comments.

 optional arguments:
   -h, --help     show this help message and exit
   --vcf VCF      The path to the vcf file.
-By default grep_vcf search for the same path as position
+By default grep_vcf search for the
-                 file but with '.vcf' as extension.
+                 same path as position file but with '.vcf' as extension.
   --out OUT      The path to an output file, default is stdout.
-If the file exists, it will be replaced.
+If the file
+                 exists, it will be replaced.
-  --invert, -v   Invert the sense of matching, to select non-matching vcf lines.
+  --invert, -v   Invert the sense of matching, to select non-matching vcf
+                 lines.
-  --version, -V  Display version information and quit.
+  --switch       Filter position file to keep lines that position match in vcf --version, -V  Display version information and quit.
 </pre>